ohduran-attempts/CrowdFinanceInfographic/README.md

 # Crowd Finance Infographic

 ## Intro
-This assessment has been deployed showcasing my abilities as a Data Science.
+This assessment has been deployed showcasing my abilities as a Data Scientist.
 For more information on how to make use of this project, please read the [Documentation](docs/index.md).

 ## Assessment